computing-AU/EC202627/README.md

 calculate_fine("The Handbook of Psychology",10)

-Output:  150
+Output:  150.0

 run py DNY_03.py

 calculate_fine("The not to do list",30)

-Output: You have accumulated the maximum fine of INR: 150
+Output: You have accumulated the maximum fine of INR: 150.0

 run py DNY_04.py

+calculate_fine("The not to do list",5,10.0)

+Output: 50.0

+run py DNY_04.py
-calculate_fine("The not to do list",5,10)
+calculate_fine("The not to do list",40)

-Output: 50
+Output: 150.0